matthewcpaul/mcp/_work/invision-motion-inspector.md

 ## Making it real
 {:class="content-padding"}
-Now that we were gaining confidence in the Motion Inspector product we built, we quickly made some decisions between out trio—Egnineering Manager, Designer, Product Manager—to make the neccessary alterations until it felt just right given everything we now knew (or at least right enough to launch the beta).
+Now that we were gaining confidence in the Motion Inspector product we built, we quickly made some decisions between out trio—Engineering Manager, Designer, Product Manager—to make the neccessary alterations until it felt just right given everything we now knew (or at least right enough to launch the beta).
 {:class="content-padding"}

 After we knew what to build (and had already started roughly building it), we ran a user story mapping session with the whole sqaud.
 The purpose of this is to two fold: